 The photo monitoring of vegetation in the wetlands of the Golden Bay Foreshore Reserve shows the vegetation regeneration after the impact of the fire on 1 January 2016.
-The sedges in the wetlands have regrown and there is significant regeneration in the surrounding vegetation.
+The sedges in the wetlands have regrown and the surrounding vegetation is close to pre-fire density and condition.